graciegordon/BMI203-Homework1/README.md

+[![Build
+Status](https://travis-ci.org/graciegordon/example.svg?branch=master)](https://travis-ci.org/graciegordon/example)

 ## BMI203-Homework1

 This repository contains quicksort and bubble functions.
 Given a list the function will retrun the sorted list, the number of assignments and the number of conditionals

-##Travis link
-[![Build
-Status](https://travis-ci.org/graciegordon/example.svg?branch=master)](https://travis-ci.org/graciegordon/example)

 ## usage